 “If you deconstruct Greece, you will in the end see an olive tree, a grapevine, and a boat remain.
 That is, with as much, you reconstruct her.”
 Odysseas Elytis

 Rich and aromatic, Greek olive oil is produced only from green olives.
-Its color, aroma and flavor vary and depend on the following factors:
+Its color, aroma and flavor vary and depend on several factors.

-The olive variety, location and type of soil where it is cultivated, as well as the environmental and climatic conditions in which the olive tree is cultivated and grown are vital.
+These factors include: the olive variety, location and type of soil where the olive tree is cultivated, as well as the environmental and climatic conditions in which the tree is cultivated and grown.

-The maturity of the olive itself at the time of harvesting is also important, as well as the season and the way in which the olive is harvested.
-The time delay between the harvesting of the olives up to the production of the olive oil is also important.
+The maturity of the olive itself at the time of harvesting is also important, as are the season and the way in which the olive is harvested.
+The time delay between the harvesting of the olives up to the production of the olive oil is likewise of great significance.

-The various types of Greek olive oil are:
+The various types of Greek olive oil include:

-Extra virgin olive oil: This is the best quality olive oil.
-It has an exceptional color, aroma and flavor, while its acidity does not exceed 1%.
+Extra virgin olive oil: This is the best quality olive oil with exceptional color, aroma, flavor, and acidity that does not exceed 1%.

-Virgin olive oil: This is differentiated from extra virgin olive oil, not only because of the degree of acidity — which, however, does not exceed 2% — but also because of its flavor.
+Virgin olive oil: This is differentiated from extra virgin olive oil not only because of the degree of acidity, which does not exceed 2%, but also because of its flavor.

 Substandard virgin olive oil: This is an olive oil of medium quality and flavor with an acidity that exceeds 2%.

-Mixed olive oil from refined and virgin olive oils: This has a pleasant flavor and aroma, a yellow-green color and its acidity does not exceed 1%.
+Mixed olive oil from refined and virgin olive oils: With a pleasant flavor and aroma, it has a yellow-greenish color and its acidity does not exceed 1%.

-Refined olive oil: This olive oil is nearly tasteless, with an acidity of up to 0.3%.
+Refined olive oil: This olive oil is nearly tasteless with acidity of up to 0.3%.

-Olive pomace oil: This has a soft, mild taste and comes from the mixture of refined olive pomace oil and virgin olive oil.
+Olive pomace oil: With a soft, mild taste, this oil is made from the mixture of refined olive pomace oil and virgin olive oil.